jc-kim/login-counter-client/README.md

 Then you can check the result in http://localhost:5000

 If you want to bind another address, then `python app.py -b <host> -p <port>`

+If you want to edit API root address, open app.py and modify app.config['API_ROOT'].